 Numerous businesses are shifting into recovery mode after the economic disruption caused by COVID-19.
 The crisis has forced business leaders to double down on cost management, ensure liquidity, and scrutinize budgets.
 Apart from promoting short-term contingency measures—such as cutting back on marketing budgets or IT projects—the situations have spurred cost reductions.
 Just consider the dramatically lower spending on travel that has accompanied the shift from physical meetings and events to virtual ones.

 Although hopes remain high that the crisis will end soon, heightened volatility and uncertainty are undoubted.
 This raises several critical questions: How do organizations rethink their resource allocation and budgeting process going forward?
 How can they preserve the tactical savings they have captured over the past year?
-And how can they harness and translate these behavioural changes into sustainable savings— and avoid the cost creep that invariably occurs when cost-cutting programs become fixtures?
+And how can they harness and translate these behavioral changes into sustainable savings— and avoid the cost creep that invariably occurs when cost-cutting programs become fixtures?

 There's a particularly effective way to change how organizations manage cost: through Zero-Based budgeting.